 Rugby league - This sport is a variation of rugby and although it is played in very few countries it is highly popular in New Zealand.
 New Zealand has a team that plays in the Australian competition and they have a large fan base.
 Recently New Zealand won the World Cup for the first time beating arch rivals and favorites, Australia in the final to many people's disbelief.

 Netball - is by far the most female sport in New Zealand and is played by women of all ages.
 It is an extremely fast paced and very skilful sport and like cricket it is most popular in the countries of the Commonwealth.
 Whilst Australia are the current world champions their intense rivalry with New Zealand has meant that both countries have held this title in recent years.

 The Maori are the indigenous people of New Zealand.
 When the English settlers arrived in the country there was no conquest as occurred in other parts of the world, instead a treaty was signed between the English and Maori, which is still recognized and respected to this day.
 The Maori people have a rich culture and are well know for their artwork, craftwork, dance and language.
 These factors are very attractive to tourists and many people visit Maori villages and shows while they are in the country.
 Maori tattoos are also very popular, and several celebrities including singers Robbie Williams and Ben Harper have chosen Maori designs.

-If you found this English vocabulary about New Zealand useful, share it with others:
+If you found this English Vocabulary about New Zealand interesting or useful, let others know about it: